awmanoj/awmanoj.github.io/_posts/2016-09-08-on-slow-regular-expressions-golang.md

 categories: tech
 ---

 Few months back, a colleague mentioned over lunch [how slow golang regular expressions are](http://benchmarksgame.alioth.debian.org/u64q/compare.php?lang=go&lang2=python3) - this was not only compared to awesome performance of Perl regex or PCRE but also other languages.
-Recently while looking for threads discussing Go vs Python wrt regex I got hold of following comments (by [Russ Cox](https://swtch.com/~rsc/)):
+Recently, while looking for threads discussing Go vs Python wrt regex I got hold of following comments (by [Russ Cox](https://swtch.com/~rsc/)):

 >First of all, Ruby and Python are using C implementations of the regexp search, so Go is being beat by C, not by Ruby.